2.5D turbulence in shear-thinning jets: Conclusions

 \section{Conclusions}

 We have studied via direct numerical simulations how the vertical confinement of a turbulent planar jet can alter its dimensionality.
 We show that under the right constraint, a mixed-dimensional turbulent regime appears, that is characterized by the simultaneous presence of large-size two-dimensional and small-size three-dimensional scales.
-The onset of this particular regime is dictated by the size of the constrained dimension $L_z$: as soon as the flow scales become larger than $L_z$, \reva{two-dimensional flow structures appear}.
+The onset of this particular regime is dictated by the size of the constrained dimension $L_z$: as soon as the flow scales become larger than $L_z$, two-dimensional flow structures appear.
 This transition is postponed further downstream as the flow is less constrained (increasing $L_z$).
 Therefore, for sufficiently large $L_z$, turbulent scales are simply three-dimensional along the jet, and the direct cascade of energy is enabled.
 Conversely, a strong confinement (small $L_z$) makes the flow two-dimensional: the direct cascade of energy is disrupted and the direct cascade of enstrophy takes place.
-Both cascades are conserved wherever the mixed-dimensional turbulent state is present: the direct cascade of energy is active at small scales, whereas the direct cascade of enstrophy dominates at large scales. \reva{The generality of these findings has been tested: two additional cases, one at a higher inlet Reynolds number and one at a higher Carreau number, have been investigated for the mixed-dimensional case, $L_z=3.33$.
+Both cascades are conserved wherever the mixed-dimensional turbulent state is present: the direct cascade of energy is active at small scales, whereas the direct cascade of enstrophy dominates at large scales.
+The generality of these findings has been tested: two additional cases, one at a higher inlet Reynolds number and one at a higher Carreau number, have been investigated for the mixed-dimensional case, $L_z=3.33$.
 We report that the mixed-dimensional 2.5D turbulent regime is still observed at both higher $Re$ and higher $Cu$: the flow is still characterized by large two-dimensional and small three-dimensional scales.
 The largest transition scale, marking the largest 3D turbulent scales, is attained at $x=70h$ for the three cases ($Re=40$, $Cu=200$ and reference case).
-Minor differences are observed in the transition from 3D to 2.5D, with the $Cu=200$ case showing 2.5D turbulence further downstream, and in the transition from 2.5D to 2D, which does not occur within the computational domain for the $Re=40$ case.} In addition, we found that the mixed-dimensional configuration is an overall more energetic state, thus partially retaining the three-dimensionality in the flow while deferring the emergence of two-dimensional strong vortical structures further downstream from the inlet.
+Minor differences are observed in the transition from 3D to 2.5D, with the $Cu=200$ case showing 2.5D turbulence further downstream, and in the transition from 2.5D to 2D, which does not occur within the computational domain for the $Re=40$ case. \reva{We expect that considering a turbulent Newtonian jet (at a comparable inlet local Reynolds number) would have similar effects of increasing the inlet Reynolds number (case at $Re=40$, see figure~\ref{fig:ene-str_recu}\textit{e}): the region characterized by $2.5$D turbulence widens and the transition to $2$D flow shifts downstream.
+A Newtonian fluid lacks any shear-thinning properties, thus it is not characterized by a local viscosity increasing with the stream-wise position, thus allowing smaller turbulent structures to exist over a longer distance from the inlet.
+To better quantify this effect, a complete comparison with Newtonian turbulence is required, and may be the object of a future study.
+In addition, when increasing either the Reynolds or the Carreau number,} we found that the mixed-dimensional configuration is an overall more energetic state, thus partially retaining the three-dimensionality in the flow while deferring the emergence of two-dimensional strong vortical structures further downstream from the inlet.
 The direct enstrophy and energy cascades and the respective scalings we report here are the same of a Newtonian fluid: the Carreau fluid is a non-Newtonian fluid model characterized by shear-thinning alone, which allows to attain Newtonian turbulence at a relatively low Reynolds number.